14422 Meridian E. South Hill Puyallup, WA 98375(map)

 Nature playground with park benches

 Open 7:00 a.m. to 7:30 p.m. unless otherwise posted.

 8:00 a.m. to 4:00 p.m.
 Monday-Friday, (253) 798-4049.
 Closed on Federal holidays.

 Our off-leash area at Meridian Habitat Park is open during normal park hours.
 Located at the south eastern end of the park, this 2-acre dog park includes a doggy drinking fountain, a doggy bag station, and is near ample parking.
 It is a perfect wooded area fully fenced for canines to play in natural ground cover and wood chips shaded by large trees.

 Off-Leash Area Rules

-Owners must be in the fence, supervising their dog with leash readily available.
+Owners must be in the fence, supervising their dog with a leash readily available.
 Dog handlers must be at least 16 years of age; children under 13 must be accompanied by an adult and supervised at all times.